helm/helm/docs/charts.md

 - replicaset "B-ReplicaSet"
 - service "B-Service"

-After installation/upgrade of chart A a single Helm release is created/modified.
+After installation/upgrade of charting A a single Helm release is created/modified.
 The release will create/update all of the above Kubernetes objects in the following order:

 - A-Namespace